BjornWilliams/DocsVersaTul/docs/source/sql.rst

             IEnumerable<Product> Get();
         }

+        // By inheriting from BaseDataService all project specific data service will have the common functionality they need to access the dataSource.
         public class ProductDataService : BaseDataService, IProductService
         {
             public ProductDataService(IDataSource dataSource, INullFiltering filtering, IUtility utility) : base(dataSource, filtering, utility) { }